nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 What Else Could Be Going On?
 ============================

-Blowing a 20-point lead now has about the same chances as blowing a 17 or 18-point lead in the past.
+Blowing a 20-point lead now has about the same chances as blowing a 17 to 18-point lead in the past.
 This two to three point shift is significant but I don't think matches what `I see people saying about leads these days
 <https://www.reddit.com/r/nba/comments/1cc2qqv/dumb_question_is_blowing_a_20_point_lead_that_bad/>`_.

 So I just want to consider a few points that I think are useful when thinking about this issue:

 * Sometimes people refer to the increase in percent chance, which is large, but overall the percent shift is not dramatic enough to support the narrative.
 For example, the percent of times a team came back from 15 or more down is about 12.8% recently compared to 9.2% in the past.
-While that's an increase of about 40%, I don't think having a 12.8% chance versus a 9.2% change gives you a markedly different feeling about the game.
+While that's an increase of about 40%, I don't think having a 12.8% chance versus a 9.2% chance gives you a markedly different feeling about the game.
 If you :ref:`compare that to the 8 point shift graph
   <what-an-8-point-shift-looks-like>`, here the percent chance is about 34% for a top
   10 team to comeback 15 or more against a bottom ten team over the last 8 years.
 That is dramatic and would warrant the kind of talk of "a 15 point lead doesn't matter anymore".